chirathlv/Binance/README.md

 <!--* Which technologies are they currently using, and how are they implementing them?-->

 ## Technologies :bulb:
-•	Blockchain
+:arrow_forward:	Blockchain
 Native BNB Blockchain to do the initial transaction

-•	Server-side Function
+:arrow_forward:	Server-side Function
 NGINX – A high performance free open-source web server OOP Languages like Java, Python
 Amazon CloudFront – Content delivery with low latency and high data transfer speeds

-•	Client-Side development
+:arrow_forward:	Client-Side development
 HTML, CSS and JS libraries like Next.js, Ant Design (A set of high-quality React components)